-If you have a fizzy, over-excited horse, and you are looking at your options to help support calm behaviour during lock-down, please reconsider all your nutritional options:
+If you have a fizzy, over-excited horse, and you are looking at your options to help support calm behaviour, please reconsider all your nutritional options:

 - Starch - High starch feeding will stimulate hot behaviour, so check both the amount you are feeding per day against recommended feeding rate and the amount the horse is receiving in each meal.
 Starch should not exceed 1g per 1kg body weight per meal in a horse who is ‘hot’.
 The digestibility of the starch is also vital, as quick release sources (highly digestible starch) cause a rapid increase in absorption, and subsequently ‘blood sugar levels’.
 This is why ‘heating feeds’ contain larger proportions of cereal grains that are highly digestible like oats and barley.
 They release rapidly available energy to hard working horses.

 - Meal Size - Consider how much feed you are putting in one meal.
 Little and often is always the best approach to encourage level-headed behaviour and normal digestion.

 - Ingredients - Consider the ingredients within each product making up the daily diet (i.e. forage, chop, hard feed), as some horses are more sensitive to some ingredients in comparison to others.
 Some will respond more energetically to oats, others to barley; it is a matter of getting to know your horse.

 - Supplements - These are a great option, as they can be introduced and/or taken away from the diet as need dictates, whilst keeping your core daily feeding routine unaltered.
 Look for those containing Magnesium Oxide.
 This is one of the ingredients Dodson & Horrell Be Calm Balancer contains to help promote calm behaviour.